A History of the Farm

-In 1972, a priest of the Diocese of Syracuse approached two of his students in their school, Catholic Central of Binghamton, N.Y., (becoming Seton Catholic Central in 1976).
+In 1972, a priest of the Diocese of Syracuse approached a group of his students in their school, Catholic Central of Binghamton, N.Y., (becoming Seton Catholic Central in 1976).
 He had information regarding the Glenmary People Farm in Vanceburg, Ky., and that it would be a great experience; an experience which was life changing.
 They came back to the high school and began organizing similar experiences, forming what was then called the Mission Club.
 In 1977 the priest asked his Bishop if he could make this work a full time ministry.
 The Bishop of the Diocese of Wheeling- Charleston was the first to respond stating that a priest of the Diocese of Syracuse would always be welcomed by him, because, he and the Bishop of the Diocese of Syracuse sat next to each other during Vatican II.
 The search began for property in the Wheeling-Charleston Diocese.
 The property was purchased on (then Little Battle Run, now Nazareth Farm Road) which contained two red barns, a chicken coop and a three bedroom house that is the core of the current farm house.
 Items were first moved into the Farm December 1978, anticipating an opening that did occur June, 24, 1979.